-Now the focus shifts to more important part, which is….
-How to keep them engaged.
+Now the focus shifts to more an important part, which is….
+How to keep them engaged?

-As a content marketer you must have some Content Marketing Metrics in your mind, but still, there’s a room for more.
-While Jay Baer thought Consumption, Sharing, Lead, and Sales are the key factors any content marketing strategy, there are four other metrics you need to take into account.
-And engagement is one of them.
+As a content marketer you must have some Content Marketing Metrics in mind, but still, there’s room for more.
+While Jay Baer thought Consumption, Sharing, Lead, and Sales are the key factors to any content marketing strategy, there are four other metrics you need to take into account – and engagement is one of them.

 According to Neil Patel:

 “The one metric I really look at is comments per post.
 It tells me how engaged an audience is.
 No matter how much traffic you have, if you can’t cultivate an engaged audience you won’t be able to convert those visitors into customers.”

 Highly engaging content, apart from getting “Likes and Shares” also depicts the following: